Burned out and isolated: How to get through to your struggling Gen Z workers

 When my company abruptly left our offices to acclimate to remote work, I initially worried the least about our youngest professionals.
 I thought that Gen Z, a generation of digital natives, would thrive.
 It’s surprising, however, to observe that working remotely has been challenging for Gen Zers, who are predicted to make up approximately over one-quarter of the workforce and represent almost one-third of the global population.

-A recent report by Microsoft points that Gen Z is trying hard to stay afloar: “Sixty percent of this generation—those between the ages of 18 and 25—say they are merely surviving or flat-out struggling.
+A recent report by Microsoft points that Gen Z is trying hard to stay afloat: “Sixty percent of this generation—those between the ages of 18 and 25—say they are merely surviving or flat-out struggling.
 This generation is more likely to be single and early in their career, making them more likely to feel the impact of isolation, struggle with motivation at work, and lack the financial means to create proper workplaces at home.”

 The pandemic has disproportionately affected different people.
 While most leaders say they’re thriving, younger workers are challenged.
 For Gen Zers, the opportunity to learn doesn’t feel as rich or as engaging as they were hoping during their first days.